-Opening New Store Locations.
-We believe our brand has appeal that provides store expansion opportunities throughout the U.S., Canada and Europe.
-During the last three fiscal years, we have opened 172 new stores consisting of 57 stores in fiscal 2015, 56 stores in fiscal 2014 and 59 stores in fiscal 2013.
-We have successfully opened stores in diverse markets throughout the U.S. and internationally, which we believe demonstrates the portability and growth potential of our concepts.
-To take advantage of what we believe to be a compelling economic store model, we plan to open approximately 34 new stores in fiscal 2016, including stores in our existing markets and in new markets domestically and internationally.
+Opening or Acquiring New Store Locations.
+We believe our brand has appeal that provides store expansion opportunities throughout the U.S., Canada, Europe and Australia.
+During the last three fiscal years, we have opened or acquired 146 new stores consisting of 33 stores in fiscal 2016, 57 stores in fiscal 2015 and 56 stores in fiscal 2014.
+We have successfully opened or acquired stores in diverse markets throughout the U.S. and internationally, which we believe demonstrates the portability and growth potential of our concepts.
+To take advantage of what we believe to be a compelling economic store model, we plan to open approximately 18 new stores in fiscal 2017, including stores in our existing markets and in new markets domestically and internationally.
 The number of anticipated store openings may increase or decrease due to market conditions and other factors.

 Continuing to Generate Sales Growth through Existing Channels.
-We seek to maximize our comparable sales by continuing to integrate our store and on-line shopping experiences and offering our customers a broad and relevant selection of brands and products.
+We seek to maximize our comparable sales by continuing to integrate our store and on-line shopping experiences and offering our customers a broad and relevant selection of brands and products, including a unique customer experience both in store and on-line.